Samara Region

 Member of the Federation Council Committee on Agriculture and Food Policy and Environmental Management

-Deputy Chair of the Federation Council Committee on Foreign Affairs
+member of the Federation Council Committee on the Budget and Financial Markets

 Information